Project-YXKJ/SilverStarSCS.Docs-zh-cn/source/guides/markup.rst

 Citations
 ---------

-Standard reST citations are supported, with the additional feature that they are “global”, i.e. all citations can be referenced from all files.
+Standard reST citations are supported, with the additional feature that they are "global", i.e. all citations can be referenced from all files.
 Use them like so::

    Lorem ipsum [Ref]_ dolor sit amet.